 A binding financial agreement is a legal contract setting out how you and your former partner have agreed to arrange your financial affairs, as well as things like maintenance and any rights to property.

 You should always see your solicitor before making a binding financial agreement.
 After all, they’re only legally enforceable if you’ve both had independent legal advice.

 What social security rights do de facto couples have?

 De facto couples have the same social security rights as married couples.
 That means if you separate from your de facto partner and you have a dependent child, you could qualify for assistance.
 You may also qualify for a benefit if you have dependent children and your partner dies.

 What if you’re the victim of domestic violence?

 If you feel under threat of violence, or you think a child is under threat of violence, contact the police immediately.

-The court can grant a restraining order if you’re experiencing ongoing violence or your former partner is harassing you.
-A restraining order can prevent someone from contacting you or your child, or from entering your home or workplace.
+The court can grant an apprehended violence order if you’re experiencing ongoing violence or your former partner is harassing you.
+An apprehended violence order can prevent someone from contacting you or your child, or from entering your home or workplace.

 - 170 Phillip Street

 - Sydney NSW 2000